scperkins/EJEHardenberg.github.io/public/writing/narrations/conversation.md

 relax he thought to himself.

 After a few more stops he paused to look out the window.
 Then he heard a light bell-like voice.
-"Excuse me, is that a book about biology?"
+"Excuse me, is that a book about programming?"

 Caught off guard he turned and answered, giving her his full attention.
 No longer viewing a side profile, he noticed the inside of her hair was coloured a vivid deep ocean blue.
 Her gaze, wide eyed and fixed to his own, held him captive as he tried to talk with her and appreciate her beauty at the same time.
-Their conversation amiable and interesting, the man smiled as he went into details about the books materials.
+Their conversation amiable and interesting, the man smiled as he went into details about the book's materials.

-The woman nodded and asked about other books the authors had written, discussing her own work and how it related to the field.
+The woman nodded and asked about other books the authors had written, discussing her own work and how it related.
+While data entry wasn't quite programming, the amount of HTML markup she had learned during editorial work had peaked her interest.
 She asked if he took this bus often and they shared a mutual surprise to find out they both took it regularly.
 White teeth flashing happily, she pushed her purse straps onto her shoulder and grinned at him.
 Letting him know that